Japan’s Kenzaburo Oe, awarded Nobel for poetic fiction, dies

 TOKYO (AP) — Nobel literature laureate Kenzaburo Oe, whose darkly poetic novels were built from his childhood memories during Japan’s postwar occupation and from being the parent of a disabled son, has died.
 He was 88.

-His publisher, Kodansha Ltd., said in a statement Monday that Oe had died of old age on March 3.
+Oe, who was also an outspoken anti-nuclear and peace activist, died on March 3, his publisher, Kodansha Ltd., said in a statement Monday.
 The publisher did not give further details about his death and said his funeral was held by his family.

-Oe in 1994 became the second Japanese author awarded the Nobel Prize in Literature.
+Oe in 1994 became the second Japanese author awarded the Nobel Prize in literature.

 The Swedish Academy cited the author for his works of fiction, in which “poetic force creates an imagined world where life and myth condense to form a disconcerting picture of the human predicament today.”